SCROLL DOWN FOR ALL OWNERS MANUALS and for power supplies for standalone products!

 The R-55 needs a good deal of +5v power, as noted.
 Again, please don’t cheap out on this supply.
 We are so sorry if it bothers you, we are limited to using the 2D21 thyratron in it, which draws a lot of current.

-• Trogotronic’s m/15 supply is excellent and will power numerous Metasonix or Trogotronic tube modules.
-Trogotronic also makes great cabinets with massive power supplies built in.
+- Trogotronic’s M15 power supply kits are excellent and will power numerous Metasonix or Trogotronic tube modules.
+Trogotronic also makes great cabinets with massive power supplies.
 Recommended.

-• Please, we beg you, do NOT try to use low-cost power supplies from most other companies with Metasonix modules.
+- Please, we beg you, do NOT try to use low-cost power supplies from most other companies with Metasonix modules — too many to list here.
 The companies can make all the claims they want, and these supplies are more than adequate for a small solid-state system; but they will have trouble running tube modules.

 Regardless of the kind of supply you use, make sure the cabinet is well-ventilated, or at least large enough to handle the excess heat.